luke-h1/airbnb-clone/README.md

 * Fill out the `.env` file with your own values
 * create programatic access user on AWS and give it access to the s3 bucket you create
 * create s3 bucket on AWS with public access allowed
+* After you have done the above you will need to run the following commands (in seperate terminals) to start the backend:
+    * `npm run watch` - transpile Typescript to common JS
+    * `npm run dev` - start the backend server

     ### Migrations
     * The backend contains 2 commands which are responsible for dealing with migrations.
     * The first one is responsible for generating a migration based on the schema difference in `entities` vs what the current DB schema is. `typeorm migration:generate -n <NAME>`.